brianbatesactual/Docker-QuickStart-for-SAP-NetWeaver/README.md

 The Dockerfile works for the NW750 and NW751.

+## Credit to the following people for the contributions to this project:

+Tobias Hofmann

+Nabi Zamani

+Gregor Wolf

+Brandon Caulfield

 # Installation

 A detailed blog on how to get this image and container up and running can be found on my blog: [DOCKERFILE FOR SAP NETWEAVER ABAP 7.5X DEVELOPER EDITION](https://www.itsfullofstars.de/2017/09/dockerfile-for-sap-netweaver-abap-7-5x-developer-edition/)